aquatix/dammit.nl/content/posts/link-presenting-presenting.md

 Slug: link-presenting-presenting
 Location: Home
 Authors: Michiel Scholten
-Status: draft
+Status: published
-Category:
+Category: responses
-conferences, family, gadgets, howto, photo, posts (fallback), projects, reading, responses, study, thoughts, trips
-Tags:
-backups, books, communication, conference, copyright, covid-19, desktop, dev, digimarks, energy, ethics, europython, family, fosdem, gadgets, gaming, health, hosting, howto, journal, kids, life, link, linux, meta, mobile, music, networking, notifications, opensource, photography, python, rant (fallback), science, secondbrain, space, sync, tech, trip, ubuntu, vim, web, work
-Image:
+Tags: communication, conference, howto, link, work
 Link: https://medium.com/@chethaase/presenting-presenting-17233fa13aa5

+Tips and thoughts on preparing and giving engaging presentations.

+As a person who does not give presentations often (lots of reasons), the points and pointers in this article look really helpful.